 Despite our best intentions, there are times when cluttered houses just… happen.
-For those times when you need a super-quick fix, here’s my 60-minute ‘cheater’ method for how to clean a cluttered house fast.
+For those times when you need a super-quick fix, here’s my one-hour ‘cheater’ method for how to clean a cluttered house fast.

 Take a breath, my friend.
 This has happened to many of us, and we’ve all survived.